sorcio/wotto/examples/c/README.md

 Testing support is not complete.
 Different approaches are possible:

-* Compile for a native platform using `rusto.c` as stub.
+* Compile for a native platform using `wotto.c` as stub.
 Check the included example for a preliminary form of this.

 * Design a test interface and use rustico-cli to run wasm tests.
 Still in idea